Michael Herzog (ambassador)

-Michael Herzog (Hebrew: מיכאל (מייק) הרצוג, born July 15, 1952) is an Israeli diplomat and retired military officer who was appointed the Israeli ambassador to the United States in November 2021.
+Michael "Mike" Herzog (Hebrew: מיכאל (מייק) הרצוג; born July 15, 1952) is an Israeli retired military officer who was the Israeli Ambassador to the United States from November 2021 to January 2025.

 Biography

 Michael (Mike) Herzog is the son of Chaim Herzog, the sixth President of Israel.
-Herzog's mother is Aura Herzog.
+Herzog's mother was Aura Herzog.
 His paternal grandfather was Yitzhak HaLevi Herzog, the chief rabbi of both Ireland and Israel.
 His uncle, Yaakov Herzog, served as Israel's ambassador to Canada.
 His younger brother, Isaac Herzog, is the eleventh President of Israel.

 Herzog is married to Shirin Herzog (née Halperin), an attorney, with whom he has two children.

 Military career

 Herzog served as a general in the Israel Defense Forces.
 He was the military secretary for both Shaul Mofaz and Ehud Barak when they served as defense ministers.

-Diplomatic career
+Non-military career

-Before his appointment as ambassador, he was Permanent Representative of Israel to the United Nations.
-In 2021, he was appointed by Prime Minister of Israel Naftali Bennett, replacing Gilad Erdan, who continues to serve as ambassador to the UN.
-A researcher in the field of Israeli-Middle East relations, he has been a fellow at the Washington Institute for Near East Policy think tank and participated in the 2013-2014 peace negotiations between Israel and the Palestinians.
+A researcher in the field of Israeli-Middle East relations, Herzog has been a fellow at the Washington Institute for Near East Policy think tank and participated in the 2013-2014 peace negotiations between Israel and the Palestinians.
+In 2021, he was appointed as Ambassador to the U.S. by Prime Minister of Israel Naftali Bennett, replacing Gilad Erdan.
+Erdan previously was Israeli Ambassador to the U.S. as well as Ambassador to the United Nations, and continued to hold the UN role after Herzog replaced him as representative to the U.S.